glv1at118/expense-reimbursement-system/README.md

 ### Usage

-Update Maven dependencies for the project based on the pom.xml, add project to Tomcat server, and run.
+Update Maven dependencies for the project based on the pom.xml, add project to Tomcat server, and start the Tomcat server.

 Project is running at: http://localhost:8080/ERS_System/landing.view